esp-rs/rust-build/README.md

 ## Dev Containers

-Dev Container support is offered for VS Code, Gitpod and GitHub Codespaces, resulting in a fully working environment to develop for ESP boards in Rust, flash and simulate projects with Wokwi from the container.
+Dev Container support is offered for VS Code, Gitpod, and GitHub Codespaces, resulting in a fully working environment to develop for ESP boards in Rust, flash and simulate projects with Wokwi from the container.